cloudfoundry-incubator/quarks-docs/content/en/docs/Development/testing.md

 The following are the make targets available and their actions.
 When building and running the targets manually on the quarks-operator codebase, please set `PROJECT=quarks-operator`.

-The common scripts between the `quarks-operator` components are in the `quarks-utils` [project](https://github.com/cloudfoundry-incubator/quarks-utils/).
-To download them, make sure to run `bin/tools-shared` or `make tools` before running any other script/target.
+The common scripts shared between the `quarks-operator` components are in the `quarks-utils` [project](https://github.com/cloudfoundry-incubator/quarks-utils/) repository.
+To download them, make sure to run `bin/tools`, before running any other script.
+The Makefile should download them automatically.

+The Makefile is intended for users, who don't want to use the scripts in bin directly.
+It conveniently sets up some environment variables.

+**Note:**
+CI and automation should not use the make targets to avoid indirection and declare variable explicitly.

 ### General Targets